For Treating Spine & Joint Pain

 How does PRP work?

-A multi-step process that is completed in one doctor’s visit.
-PRP involves:
+Treatments are a multi-step process that is completed in one doctor’s visit, PRP involves:

 - drawing a patient’s blood;